SutejSingh/dailyTrojanCheck/README.md

 This is the code for automating that process.
 This code allows the use to setup a scheduled `cronjob` that executes the script which answers the questionare on its own.
 Attached along is also a Mac Automator file that sends the email of the screenshot of QR code to an email address that you specify.

 ## Warning!
 The intention is to save the time answering the questionare in the morning.
 Please use the software carefully.
 Do not go to campus if feeling sick.
 Keep the "on-campus life" safe for us all and use the software mindfully.
-I do not support lying abou your symptoms using this software.
+I do not support lying about your symptoms using this software and am not responsible if using this software gets you in trouble with the university.

 ## Installation
 1. You need to install a javascript library called nightwatch.js